binipringle/torts/_texts/0-outline.md

 1. Is this torts (not criminal law or something else)?
 2. Who is the plaintiff?
-3. Who is the defendant or responsible parties?
+3. Who is the defendant?
 4. What is the harm?
-5. What legal theory or theories can the plaintiff assert?
+5. What legal theories can the plaintiff assert?

 ---